 Over time, the ultra violet rays of the sun can also damage and disintegrate a garden hose.
 A sun damaged tube can develop kinks and bulged areas that look like a snake swallowing an orange.

 My dad always kept them under cover when not in use, by placing them beneath a small, disc shape platform.
 The cover doesn’t have to be anything special, but must provide a total sun block.

-However, I believe in form following function and I like to purchase holder that can camouflage them – the CobraCo Bird Motifi product shown below is my current favorite and the one I use at home.
+However, I believe in form following function and I like to purchase holder such as a reel or pot that can camouflage them – the CobraCo Bird Motifi product shown below is my current favorite and the one I use at home.